holoviz/panel/doc/how_to/dataclass/ipywidget.md

-# Observe ipywidgets
+# Interact with ipywidgets

 This how-to guide demonstrates how to easily enable interaction with ipywidgets using familiar APIs from Panel and [Param](https://param.holoviz.org/), such as `watch`, `bind`, `depends`, and `rx`.

 ## Overview

-The `pn.observers.ipywidget` module provides functions to synchronize the traits of an ipywidget with a Parameterized object, a Panel widget, or an `rx` value.
+The `pn.dataclass` module provides functions to synchronize the traits of an ipywidget with a Parameterized object, a Panel widget, or an `rx` value.
 It also provides a `ModelViewer` class for creating a Layoutable Viewer that wraps an ipywidget Widget class or instance.

 ### Terminology

-- **Traitlets**: A library for creating classes (`HasTraits`) with observable attributes (called *traits*).
+- **Traitlets**: A library for creating dataclass like models (`HasTraits`) with observable fields (called *traits*).
-- **Param**: A library similar to Traitlets, for creating classes (`Parameterized`) with watchable attributes (called *parameters*).
-- **ipywidgets**: Builds on Traitlets to create interactive widgets for Jupyter notebooks.
+- **ipywidgets**: A library for creating interactive widgets for notebooks.
+Its base class `Widget` derives from `HasTraits`.
 - **widget**: Refers to ipywidgets unless otherwise stated.
 - **model**: Refers to Traitlets classes including ipywidgets.
 - **names**: Refers to the names of the traits/parameters to synchronize.
 Can be an iterable or a dictionary mapping from trait names to parameter names.